-The type of drywall texture chosen can greatly affect the look and feel of a room.
+Drywall texture can greatly affect the look and feel of a room.
 When design interior finishes including paint colors and trim packages, it is important to also consider the type of drywall texture that will be used.
 Different drywall textures can be combined with faux-finish paint techniques to create unique and stunning wall finishes.
 A well done drywall texture can compliment not only the color scheme of a room but also the trim, and furniture choices.